How to Address Children's Poor Appetite in Autumn: Practical Solutions for Parents

 -

-Offer warm herbal teas or diluted fruit infusions as alternatives to plain water.
+Provide warm herbal teas or diluted fruit infusions

-Engage children in age-appropriate cooking tasks, such as washing vegetables or shaping dough.
-Hands-on participation fosters appreciation for food and often increases their willingness to try new dishes.
+Involve kids in age-appropriate cooking tasks like washing produce or shaping dough.
+Hands-on participation builds food appreciation and increases willingness to try new dishes.